yanlin-group/cicd/README.md

 This will prevent the old pods from being terminated quickly, and can stay available for 40 seconds.

-This time, we don't see 5xx errors, but we can observe result like below.
+Now we run the test script again, and this time, we don't see 5xx errors, but we can observe result like below.

 <details>
     <summary>Draining target without its associated pod available</summary>